Quantitative inverse problem in visco-acoustic media under attenuation model uncertainty: Visco-acoustic forward wave problem

 The choice of \emph{attenuation model} indicates the interplay between the real and imaginary parts of the wavenumber $k$ and its frequency dependency.
 Several models have been introduced in the literature, cf., e.g.,~\cite{Ursin2002,Carcione2007,Elbau2017}.
 In this work, we are considering seven different models, which are given in \cref{table:models}.
 In their formulations, we indicate explicitly the dependency in frequency, such that all of the variables ($\kappa_0$, $\eta$, $\upeta$, $\tau$, $\taueps$ and $\tausigma$) are real and only depend on the space coordinates.
 We further indicate the condition on the parameters to ensure the positiveness and negativeness of the signs, respectively for the real and imaginary parts of the wave speed, see \cref{assumption:model-validity}.

 We note that in the case where $\beta=1$, the Cole--Cole model is equivalent to the Zener model.
 The Kolsky--Futterman model \cref{eq:attenuation:kf} originates from \cite{Kolsky1956,Futterman1962} and in our work, we use a simplified version which is frequency independent.
 It is obtained under the assumptions of \emph{weak attenuation} ($4Q^2 \gg 1$), as detailed in \cite[Section~1.7]{Faucher2017}) This model (in its frequency-dependent version) is also used in \cite{Ribodetti1998,Malinowski2011}.
+In the definition of the modified Szabo model {\cref{eq:attenuation:sz}}, $\tau$ is placed together with the frequency and both are at power $(\beta-1)$, contrary to {\cite{Elbau2017}} where $\tau$ is separated from the power of $\omega$; This is only motivated for unit consistency, such that $\tau$ is expressed in time unit in {\cref{eq:attenuation:sz}}.

 \begin{remark}[Causality] The models summarized in \cref{table:models} are causal as they are directly derived from their time-domain counterpart, cf.~\cite{Golden1988,Ursin2002,Carcione2007,Elbau2017}.
 More generally, causality principles can be verified via the Kramers--Kronig relations, or ensuring that the parameters are analytic in the lower-half complex plane, and we refer to \cite{Golden1988,Carcione2007,Elbau2017} for more details. \end{remark}